Ayrton-Machado/mail/README.md

     - [X] You’ll likely want to add an additional div to inbox.html (in addition to emails-view and compose-view) for displaying the email.
 Be sure to update your code to hide and show  the right views when navigation options are clicked.
     - [X] See the hint in the Hints section about how to add an event listener to an HTML element that you’ve added to the DOM.
     - [X] Once the email has been clicked on, you should mark the email as read.
 Recall that you can send a PUT request to /emails/<email_id> to update whether an email is read or not.
-- [ ] Archive and Unarchive: Allow users to archive and unarchive emails that they have received.
+- [X] Archive and Unarchive: Allow users to archive and unarchive emails that they have received.
-    - [ ] When viewing an Inbox email, the user should be presented with a button that lets them archive the email.
-When viewing an Archive email, the user should be presented with a - [ ] button that lets them unarchive the email.
+    - [X] When viewing an Inbox email, the user should be presented with a button that lets them archive the email.
+When viewing an Archive email, the user should be presented with a button that lets them unarchive the email.
 This requirement does not apply to emails in the Sent mailbox.
-    - [ ] Recall that you can send a PUT request to /emails/<email_id> to mark an email as archived or unarchived.
+    - [X] Recall that you can send a PUT request to /emails/<email_id> to mark an email as archived or unarchived.
-    - [ ] Once an email has been archived or unarchived, load the user’s inbox.
+    - [X] Once an email has been archived or unarchived, load the user’s inbox.
 - [X] Reply: Allow users to reply to an email.
     - [X] When viewing an email, the user should be presented with a “Reply” button that lets them reply to the email.
     - [X] When the user clicks the “Reply” button, they should be taken to the email composition form.